webpack/webpack/README.md

 I want to face this issue (TODO).

 `webmake` do (currently) not support Code Splitting.
+But medikoo said he works at some related feature.

 ## Tests

-You can run the unit tests which `node_modules/.bin/vows`.
+You can run the unit tests with `npm test`.

 You can run the browser tests: